 Through its coordination office in Amman, ACTED is working in Jordan to meet the needs of the refugee populations in the country, with a shift from lifesaving activities to long-term livelihoods programming.
 ACTED also provides support to Jordanian host populations and local actors, also affected by the challenges faced by the country, ensuring all can access basic services.
 In Za’atari camp, Azraq camp and Mafraq, ACTED teams play a key role in the management and coordination of refugee camps, support to informal tented settlement populations and provide emergency assistance to ensure people's access to food, water and hygiene and sanitation facilities.
-More broadly, ACTED works with municipalities and community organizations to build capacity and promote sustainable solutions.

 Improving Sustainability of WASH Service Delivery in Za’atari and Azraq Refugee Camps in Jordan”